Margaryta-Maletz/rsschool-cv/cv.md

     ```
     This code will show next text:
     <h1> Hello World! </h1>
-6. I don't have work experience.
+6. I have a big work experience in different jobs and a very small experience in front-end but I do my best every day.
 7. I have higher Education.
-8. My English level is Beginner.
-I am learning English now.
+8. My English level is Elementary now.
+I am still learning English day by day.